akrzemi1/explicit/doc/lvalue_ref.md

 # `lvalue_ref`

-This allows the constructor parameters to bind to lvalues, but not to rvalues:
+This is an alternative to `const T&`.
+It allows the constructor parameters to bind to lvalues to `const` objects, but prevents accidental bindin to temporaries:

 ```c++
 #include <ak_toolbox/lvalue_ref.hpp>